DoeJoeDE/health-checks/README.md

 # health-checks
+This repository was created for exercise purposes in context of the "Google IT Automation with Python Professional Certificate" on Coursera.

+# Content
 Scripts that check the health of my computers

 This repo will be populated with lots of fancy checks.